Lionel Gouly

 Lionel Gouly (12 February 1873 - 15 April 1911) was an Australian cricketer.
 He played four first-class matches for Western Australia from 1905/06 till 1907/08.
 He was also secretary of the Karrakatta Cricket Club.

+Gouly was also an organiser of rugby union in Western Australia, playing for and captaining the Swan Rugby Club in Perth, and as Secretary of the WARU.

+He served with the 3rd Western Australian (Bushmen) Contingent, a mounted military unit raised during the Second Boer War.

+Gouly passed away due to cancer in April 1911.